 On November 7, 2019, we entered into a second amendment (the "Incremental Facility Amendment") to the Credit Agreement to increase the principal borrowed on the Term Facility by \$460.0 million.
-The Term Facility together with the incremental borrowing make up the Initial Term Loans (as defined in the Incremental Facility Amendment) and as of the Amendment No. 2 Effective Date (as defined in the Incremental Facility Amendment), the Initial Term Loans bear interest at a rate equal to, at our option, either LIBOR plus an applicable margin of 3.75% or a base rate plus an applicable margin of 2.75%.
+The Term Facility together with the incremental borrowing make up the Initial Term Loans (as defined in the Incremental Facility Amendment).
 The Incremental Facility Amendment was executed to partially finance the acquisition of Quest Nutrition, LLC on November 7, 2019.
 No amounts under the Term Facility were repaid as a result of the execution of the Incremental Facility Amendment.

-Effective as of December 16, 2021, the Company entered into a third amendment (the "Extension Amendment") to the Credit Agreement.
-The Extension Amendment provides for an extension of the stated maturity date of the Revolving Commitments and Revolving Loans (each as defined in the Credit Agreement) from July 7, 2022 to the earlier of (i) 91 days prior to the maturity date of the Initial Term Loans on July 7, 2024 and (ii) December 16, 2026.
+Effective as of December 16, 2021, we entered into a third amendment (the "Extension Amendment") to the Credit Agreement.
+The Extension Amendment provided for an extension of the stated maturity date of the Revolving Commitments and Revolving Loans (each as defined in the Credit Agreement) from July 7, 2022 to the earlier of (i) 91 days prior to the maturity date of the Initial Term Loans on July 7, 2024 and (ii) December 16, 2026.